Empowering Project Teams: Facilitating Communication and Collaboration

 The PMI Authorized Training Partner logo is a registered mark of the Project Management Institute, Inc.

 - Develop templates to expedite the planning, executing, monitoring and controlling process

 - Develop and communicate roles and responsibilities to project stakeholders

-- Create information dashboards for communicating with project stakeholders to communicate the right information to the right person for the right decision
+- Create information dashboards for communicating with project stakeholders to convey the right information to the right person for the right decision

 - Establish the language

 - What is a project?